SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/4_setup_genaihubsdk.md

 6. Run in Jupyter

+    **Note:** Your can only call AI Core deployments, which you have successfully created before you start Jupyter Notebook.
+Restart Jupyter Notebook, if you made any changes to deployments in between.

     **Note:** This will only work, if you have already configured and deployed the `gpt-35-turbo` model in your Generative AI Hub!

     ```PYTHON